mvolkmann/blog/src/swift.md

 - Going too far

   Swift has many good features that it stretches too far.
+  There are too many examples to list them all, but here are some:

+  - enumerations can have initializers and methods
-  One example is enumerations which also support "recursive enumerations".
+  - enumerations support "recursive enumerations"
 ````